ronnycrown/Mental-Health-Analysis-PowerBI/README.md

 - Developed visuals for my dashboard showing the most common diagnosis, total number of patients, rate of diagnosis by gender, diagnosis by age group, outcome by adherence, e.t.c.

 ### Recommendations
+---
 Based on the analysis of patient demographics, treatment methods, emotional states, adherence levels, and outcomes, the following recommendations are proposed to improve treatment effectiveness, patient well-being, and overall mental health service delivery:

-1. Improve Treatment Adherence
+1. Improve Treatment Adherence.

-Patients with higher adherence percentages showed better treatment outcomes.
+- Patients with higher adherence percentages showed better treatment outcomes.

-Introduce reminder systems, follow-up check-ins, and simplified treatment plans to support consistency.
+- Introduce reminder systems, follow-up check-ins, and simplified treatment plans to support consistency.

-Use adherence tracking to flag at-risk patients early for intervention.
+- Utilise adherence tracking to identify at-risk patients early for targeted intervention.

-2. Prioritize Early Emotional State Detection
+2. Prioritise Early Emotional State Detection.

-The AI-detected emotional state proved useful in identifying patients at risk of deterioration.
+- The AI-detected emotional state proved useful in identifying patients at risk of deterioration.

-Integrate emotional state monitoring into routine assessments to enable early psychological support.
+- Integrate emotional state monitoring into routine assessments to enable early psychological support.

-Patients showing persistent negative emotional states should be prioritized for therapy review or escalation.
+- Patients showing persistent negative emotional states should be prioritised for therapy review or escalation.

-3. Personalize Treatment Plans
+3. Personalise Treatment Plans.

-Different diagnoses respond differently to medication, therapy type, and duration.
+- Different diagnoses respond differently to medication, therapy type, and duration.

-Adopt personalized care plans rather than a one-size-fits-all approach.
+- Adopt personalised care plans rather than a one-size-fits-all approach.

-Use diagnosis-specific insights to guide therapy selection and treatment duration.
+- Use diagnosis-specific insights to guide therapy selection and treatment duration.

-4. Strengthen Stress Management Interventions
+4. Strengthen Stress Management Interventions.

-High stress levels were strongly associated with poor outcomes and low mood scores.
+- High stress levels were strongly associated with poor outcomes and low mood scores.

-Incorporate stress management programs such as mindfulness, relaxation techniques, and lifestyle counseling.
+- Incorporate stress management programs such as mindfulness, relaxation techniques, and lifestyle counselling.

-Regularly monitor stress levels to assess treatment progress beyond clinical symptoms alone.
+- Regularly monitor stress levels to assess treatment progress beyond clinical symptoms alone.

-5. Encourage Physical Activity as a Supportive Intervention
+5. Encourage Physical Activity as a Supportive Intervention.

-Moderate physical activity levels were associated with better mood and sleep quality.
+- Moderate physical activity levels were associated with better mood and sleep quality.

-Recommend structured, achievable activity plans based on patient capacity.
+- Recommend structured, achievable activity plans based on patient capacity.

-Collaborate with wellness or fitness programs where possible.
+- Collaborate with wellness or fitness programs where possible.

-6. Enhance Sleep Quality Monitoring
+6. Enhance Sleep Quality Monitoring.

-Poor sleep quality correlated with higher symptom severity and stress levels.
+- Poor sleep quality correlated with higher symptom severity and stress levels.

-Include sleep hygiene education and regular sleep assessments in treatment plans.
+- Include sleep hygiene education and regular sleep assessments in treatment plans.

-Address sleep issues early as part of holistic mental health care.
+- Address sleep issues early as part of holistic mental health care.

-7. Use Predictive Analytics for Proactive Care
+7. Use Predictive Analytics for Proactive Care.

-Predictors such as adherence, stress level, emotional state, and physical activity can be used to anticipate treatment outcomes.
+- Predictors such as adherence, stress level, emotional state, and physical activity can be used to anticipate treatment outcomes.

-Leverage these insights to identify patients likely to deteriorate and intervene proactively.
+- Leverage these insights to identify patients likely to deteriorate and intervene proactively.

-This supports a shift from reactive care to preventive, data-driven mental health management.
+- This supports a shift from reactive care to preventive, data-driven mental health management.